 Read more travel safety tips.

-Choose a suitcase that has water-resistant materials or has been treated with a moisture-resistant sealant on the inside to help keep your belongings dry.
+One of biggest tips for choosing luggage is making sure it has water-resistant materials or has been treated with a moisture-resistant sealant on the inside to help keep your belongings dry.
 This works in the rain and also if baggage handlers lay your bag on dirty, wet, or sticky surfaces.